The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 A full house is an even more likely hand to have in poker, and you will see this one take down pots time and time again in Texas Hold’em.

-The odds of making a full house are 0.144%, but with many players to a table and multiple streets played, a full house will be dealt at a Texas Hold’em table significantly more often than the stronger hands.
+The odds of making a full house are 0.144%, but with many players at a table and multiple streets played, a full house will be dealt at a Texas Hold’em table significantly more often than the stronger hands.

 One in 695 five card combos make a full house, and there are quite a few opportunities to make this hand in Texas Hold’em.